 A Book for Women and for Men

-I have two daughters and I have often thought when they reach an age of menstruating, I would love to give them a period gift pack, filled with all sorts of goodies they may enjoy (including chocolate!)
+I have two daughters and I have often thought that when they reach the age of menstruating, I would love to give them a period gift pack, filled with all sorts of goodies they may enjoy (including chocolate)!
 A copy of A Brief Theology of Periods (Yes, Really) by Rachel Jones will definitely be part of this pack.

 I also have talked about this book with countless women and I will be lending it out just as soon as the ink dries on this review.
 While I didn’t feel comfortable reading this book on the sideline of my son’s soccer training games (a bit of a wuss I guess), I do feel this is also a helpful book for men to read too.
-At a conference I was recently involved in, a woman purchased this book and joked that her husband would like her to get a copy, and have a read of it himself too.
+At a conference I was recently involved in, a woman purchased this book and joked that her husband would like her to get a copy to have a read of it himself.